The role of a resume in the job search process

 Tailor Your Resume:

-Check that your resume is tailored to the job you are applying for, highlighting relevant experience and skills.
+Make sure that your resume is tailored to the position you’re seeking, and includes relevant experiences and qualifications.

 The Bottom Line

-In a job market that is increasingly competitive and competitive, resumes play a vital part in the hiring process.
-A well-written resume that highlights accomplishments, skills and expertise could make all the difference when competing with other candidates.
-It is important to ensure that your resume’s content is concise and clear and formatted properly to allow easy reading, with carefully selected words and material suitable to get the attention of prospective employers.
+Since the job market has become more competitive resumes play a significant part in the hiring process.
+A well-crafted resume that showcases your skills, achievements and experience could be the difference when competing with other candidates.
+Make sure your resume is concise and clear well-formatted to make for an easy read, using carefully selected words and material that will catch the attention of prospective employers.

 | Key Points | |